Guidelines for all exhibitions

 - Please read through the guidelines for important information about placing work in our online gallery.

-- Click on the different tabs to see different topics.
+- Click on the tabs to see each topic.

 Please submit your photo(s) in the .JPEG format

 Please include the work title and your name in the file name, eg: title_artistname.jpg

 Note: Please do not include the frame in the image unless it is part of the work.
 For tips on avoiding ‘keystoning’ in your photographs, please see the section “Photographing your Artwork” below.

 Image quality: Image must be clearly focused, well-lit and properly exposed.

 For 2D works, there should be no background in the photograph.
 For 3D works, please use plain or neutral backgrounds.